The following procedures explain how to deploy an ExtraHop Discover appliance 1100.

 - Optional: Repeat step 9 to configure a second DNS server.

-- Confirm the DNS settings on the Settings saved screen, confirm the DNS settings, and then press any button to return to the Network Menu.
+- Confirm the DNS settings on the Settings saved screen and then press any button to return to the Network Menu.

 - Establish a connection to the ExtraHop appliance.

 - At the login prompt, type shell and then press ENTER.

 - At the password prompt, type the serial number, which is located on the bottom of the appliance and displayed in the Appliance info section of the LCD menu.